Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 translate a verbal sentence into an algebraic equation and vice versa

-2. Ms. Lindquist: The Tutor - A free, web-delivered, intelligent tutoring system for tutoring students in writing expressions for algebra word problems.
+6. Ms. Lindquist: The Tutor - A free, web-delivered, intelligent tutoring system for tutoring students in writing expressions for algebra word problems.
 This site is sponsored by NSF.
+This site is interactive and allows students to play a game or input or collect data

 select the algebraic equation that generalizes the pattern represented by data in a given table